 - By using our Try for a free call to action on our website

-Once on the connector, signup with your Gmail account to create your Porter account.
+Sign in with your Gmail account once you are on the connector to create your Porter account.
 We only take your email and not any other personal information.

 Some users only check the pages they want to report at that moment, and when they want to connect a new Facebook page, it won’t show up in the Data Studio list.

-Here’s our video tutorial on connecting your data to Google Data Studio.
+You can see in the following video tutorial how to connect your data to Google Data Studio.

 We made it possible to bring multiple (or all) Facebook pages in a single data source.

-If you successfully bring Facebook pages data to your Google Data Studio report, you’re officially starting a 14-days free trial.
+If you successfully bring Facebook Insights data to your Google Data Studio report, you’re officially starting a 14-days free trial.
 You may want to check out our friendly pricing here.

-So far, we have already created our first Facebook pages report on Google Data Studio, but we can play around a bit more with the connector to see what it offers.
+So far, we have already created our first Facebook Ads report on Google Data Studio, but we can play around a bit more with the connector to see what it offers.